Among other things, a good blog can:

 Here’s what we’ll cover:

 A blog content strategy is a vision and a plan that you have for your blog.
-To see also : 9 Easy Local Link Building Tactics.
+This may interest you : The Ultimate SEO Contract Template [100% Free].
 Much like a business strategy, a blog strategy will point your blog in the right direction and guide you towards what you want to achieve with your blog content.

 Your blog content strategy should be aligned with your business goals and your overall content strategy.
 Your business goals should be the main driver of your content.